1:1 Coaching Online Course Riff Builder App Blog Book a Diagnostic

 How to Sing Brent Faiyaz’s 3-Note Riff

-2. Keep your tongue raised – Press the tip against your lower teeth to move faster.
+2. Keep your tongue raised: Press the tip of your tongue against your lower teeth to move through the notes faster.

-3. Avoid holding onto the second note – Spend more time on the first and third note.
+3. Avoid holding onto the second note: Spend more time on the first and third note to keep the flow natural.

 Frank Ocean’s Vocal Run Style: Smooth, Dynamic, and Expressive

-Frank Ocean’s vocal runs are more complex, often featuring pentatonic scales, interval jumps, and rhythmic variations.
+Frank Ocean’s vocal runs are more complex than Brent Faiyaz’s, often featuring pentatonic scales, interval jumps, and rhythmic variations.
+His runs blend R&B and alternative styles, making them unique and expressive.

-• Lyrical and fluid – Runs feel more connected to the song’s melody.
+• Lyrical and fluid: Runs feel more connected to the song’s melody rather than a separate embellishment.

 How to Sing Frank Ocean’s 5-Note Run (from “Pyramids”)